-Sophos Firewall processes traffic from layer 2 to layer 7 of the OSI model, securing the network, endpoint devices, as well as data in transit using advanced networking, application, and user controls.
+Sophos Firewall appliances are next-generation firewalls securing the network, endpoint devices, and data in transit using advanced networking, application, and user controls.

-Xstream architecture enables Sophos Firewall to offload trusted traffic to FastPath after inspecting the initial packets in a connection.
+Sophos Firewall appliances offload trusted traffic to FastPath after inspecting the initial packets in a connection.
 FastPath processes layer 2 and higher traffic, delivering packets at wire speed.
-Generally, most firewall stack processing is stateless and applies in full on each packet, using more processing cycles than necessary.
+Generally, most firewall processing applies in full on each packet, using more processing cycles than necessary.
 Offloading enables Sophos Firewall to minimize processing cycles.
-The following architecture and offloading mechanisms deliver high-speed processing:

-The policies and settings you configure determine the firewall stack processing and the DPI engine’s security policy enforcement.
-You can configure policies to offload trusted packets at each level of protection.
+The policies and settings you configure determine SlowPath processing and the DPI engine's security policy enforcement.

 You can use the advanced protection settings and security policies, including SSL/TLS inspection, IPS, web filtering, application control, and full antivirus scanning for traffic that requires the complete protection Sophos Firewall offers.